 Because I wanted to have my crypto active and earning for me, I was looking into this around 2018 – long before the current De-Fi craze.
 I’m still a happy customer.

 Sometimes your geographical location will have a bearing on what you can consider – attitudes to crypto vary widely between jurisdictions.
 For example, many people who could not access Celsius accounts direct for geographical and therefore legal reasons were able to access Celsius Network savings via an in-wallet lockup deal they have with Monarch Wallet.
 So this is a sort of in-wallet-cedefi-staking.

 NEXO as well as BLOCK-FI have lockup/savings/loans – it all depends on your strategy and circumstances!
 Coinbase now offer staking of DAI – so even the most cautious savers can get 2% interest for staking.

-You can see why I’m so pleased with the performance of the CEL token.
+You can see why I’m happy with CEL token.